Alexandra Kudasheva

-Madame Colonel Alexandra Kudasheva (c.
-1873–1921?) was a sportswoman and female soldier, notable both for her endurance riding feats, and for commanding of one of the first fully integrated combat units during World War I.
+Polkovnik Alexandra Kudasheva (c.
+1873–1921?) was a Russian sportswoman and female soldier, notable both for her endurance riding feats, and for commanding of one of the first fully integrated combat units during World War I.

 Biography

 Kudasheva was a daughter of a soldier in the Orenburg Cossack Host.
 One source says that she was born during the campaign against Khiva in 1873, orphaned at a young age, and grew up among soldiers; another mentions qualifications in both medicine and veterinary medicine, travels in India, and knowledge of several Asian languages, including fluent Kazakh.
 Sources do not record her maiden name, and it is even unclear whether her father's name was Gerasim or Georgiy.

 She married a cavalry officer, a member of the princely family of Kudachev (a lineage of Tatar origin descended from Genghis Khan) who eventually held the rank equivalent to lieutenant-colonel (voiskovoi starshina) in the 6th Ural Cossack Regiment.
 When her husband died in the early years of the twentieth century, the widowed Mme.
 Kudasheva decided to ride solo across Eurasia to present herself to the Tsar and demonstrate the physical capabilities of the female Cossack - although she had to delay her expedition until her children had grown up and left home.

 She eventually departed from Harbin in May 1910.
 Her only equipment consisted of her traditional Cossack saddle, uniform and weapons, and what she could carry in her saddlebags (total weight of 98.3 kg); her only companions were her Mongolian horse Mongolka (height 129 cm) (Монголка, "Mongol") and her St. Bernard, Farab (Фараб, apparently named for he abandoned city of Otrar).
 The dog proved unable to keep up the pace, and was left behind in Chita.
 Having been fêted by several Cossack regiments along the route, and attracting increasing media attention, she passed through Moscow in June 1911 and arrived in St Petersburg in August 1911.
 The length of her journey was said to have been 12,000 versts, or around 8,000 miles.

 The expedition made her something of a celebrity.
 In 1913-14 she undertook a second ride from Vladivostok back to the capital, this time riding the Tsar's own Arabian horse, Kret (Крит, "Crete"), in order to test the comparative qualities of the two breeds.
 She published a diary of her treks, and also wrote poetry.